Sean Patrick Maloney: Post-congressional career

 On May 12, 2023, President Joe Biden nominated Maloney to become U.S. ambassador to the Organisation for Economic Co-operation and Development.
 With bipartisan support, he was confirmed by the United States Senate on March 12, 2024, by a vote of 63 to 31.
 He arrived in Paris on April 2, 2024, and presented his credentials to Secretary-General Mathias Cormann on the same day.
+He left the organization in January 2025.

+In January 2026, Maloney became president and CEO of the Coalition for Prediction Markets, a pro-prediction market lobbying group.

 Personal life

 Maloney has been with his husband, Randy Florke, since 1992; they met in New York City, where Maloney was helping plan the Democratic National Convention.
 Florke is an interior decorator who has been featured in O, The Oprah Magazine.

 Maloney and Florke became engaged on December 25, 2013.
 They married in Cold Spring, New York, on June 21, 2014.
 Maloney became the second member of Congress to legally marry his same-sex partner while in office, the first being former Massachusetts Congressman Barney Frank in 2012.

 Maloney and Florke have adopted three children; the family lives in Cold Spring.